Cyber Monday Savings 🔔 Free Tools & More SHOP NOW

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-Chainsaw mills provide a versatile, portable, easy-to-use solution.
-Many mills are also very affordable, particularly for those who already own a suitable chainsaw for felling or cutting firewood.
-That said, chainsaw mills aren’t particularly common tools, so many people don’t understand which features are important.
+Chainsaw log mills provide a versatile, portable, easy-to-use solution.
+Many portable lumber mills are also very affordable, particularly for those who already own a good chainsaw for felling or cutting firewood.
+Jarrod Rodgers is a sawyer and woodworker who owns Second Life Design, a custom woodworking business based in Rantoul, Illinois.
+He says, “The DIY aspect of a chainsaw mill is a big appeal, and I use my chainsaw mill in my driveway in the middle of town.”
+That said, the best chainsaw mills aren’t particularly common tools, so many people don’t understand which features are important.

-This guide not only offers some helpful tips and suggestions but also takes a detailed look at some of the best chainsaw mills available.
-In-depth market analysis and thorough product vetting went into creating this list of top picks.
+This guide offers some helpful tips and suggestions while also providing a detailed look at some of the best chainsaw mill attachments available.
+In-depth market analysis and thorough product vetting were conducted to assemble this list of top picks.

 1. BEST OVERALL: Granberg G778 36-Inch Alaskan MKIV Chainsaw Mill

-2. BEST BANG FOR THE BUCK: HiHydro 36-Inch Portable Chainsaw Mill
+2. BEST BANG FOR THE BUCK: Zozen Portable Chainsaw Mill

 3. BEST COMPACT: Carmyra 24-Inch Portable Chainsaw Mill